 That day, and every day that week we made the 50km return trip to Katherine searching for whatever we could find that might be useful.
 The only thing that could possibly be used for draping the chairs was some cheap cream brocade curtains at Katherine’s equivalent of the Reject Shop (a shop that sells cheap bits and pieces of all sorts of things).
 The curtains would do!
 We found bags of big plastic diamonds, about 30 in each bag.
 Three of those went into our shopping basket.
 A few strands of artificial roses, yes, we were sure we’d find something to use them for, and several different reels of gift wrapping ribbon.
 Satin ribbon was nowhere to be found.

 The next few days we cut and hand stitched chair drapes, and attached a couple of plastic diamonds on ribbons to hang down the back of each chair.
 We threaded clumps of diamonds onto clear fishing line to hang at varying lengths from the rafters above the table, and we did our best to remove the cobwebs from the big car port ceiling (the underneath of the house floor above).
 We raked leaves out of the garden beds, and Kelvin mowed and watered the lawn to get it looking as good as possible.

 We searched high and low in Katherine for a Bride and Groom to decorate the cake.
 There was none to be found, but we managed to find a small cake ornament of two intertwined hearts.

 Thursday came, the day before the wedding.
 First up another visit to town for fresh flowers.
 We bought almost all the flowers Woolworths had.
-Nikki was to take the best of them to make her bouquet, and the rest would be used as colourful table decorations.
+Dara was to take the best of them to make her bouquet, and the rest would be used as colourful table decorations.

 We bought steaks from the butchers, and any other last minute things we could think of.